NOPLAB/NOPLAB/README.md

 ## Who is the NOP?
-Just a normal high school freshman.
+Just a normal Student. :>

 ## What does the NOP do?
+- 3D Printer
+- Game development using Unity or Unreal Engine
 - Research on Robot
 - Research on Machine Learning
 - Research on Operating System (I haven't done much of that lately.)
-- Game development using Unity or Unreal Engine

 etc...